-#OnThisDay 29 August 1817 explorers John Oxley and George Evans arrived back in Bathurst after exploring the Lachlan and Macquarie rivers.
+#OnThisDay 29 August 1817 explorers John Oxley and George Evans arrived back in Bathurst, in Wiradjuri country, after exploring the Lachlan and Macquarie rivers.
 Oxley, the Surveyor General and Evans, his deputy, had left Sydney on 6 April and travelled to Bathurst before setting off to follow the course of the Lachlan River.

 By July the party had become stuck in marshlands and had to turn northwards to follow the Macquarie River back to Bathurst.
 Oxley thought this land to be uninhabitable due to the swamps but it is now rich pasture and grazing land.

 - See our 50th Anniversary Gallery for the John Oxley entry